mikepk/botocore/docs/source/reference/services/servicecatalog.rst

     :type Description: string
     :param Description:

-      The updated text description of the provisioning artifact.
+      The updated description of the provisioning artifact.

+    :type Active: boolean
+    :param Active:

+      Indicates whether the product version is active.